brand-newhomes.co.uk The premier website for new home buyers

 Awards

-Number of NHBC awards per year (averaged over last six years)
+Number of NHBC awards per year (averaged over last thirteen years)

-10 Quality awards 3 Seal of Excellence awards
+8 Quality awards 3 Seal of Excellence awards.

 The lower the number the better the quality.